kaifishr/PyAutograd/README.md

 pytest tests
 ```

+## TODO

+- Add private methods to Sphinx documentation.
+- Add image to visualize working principle of backpropagation using DAGs.

 ## Licence

 MIT

 ---
 *It's really bare-bones.
-Just have a look in *engine.py*.
+Just have a look at *engine.py*.

-**Relatively speaking.
-In Python terms.
+**In Python terms.

 ***Use with caution.